mosip/partner-management-services/api-test/README.md

 ## Coverage

-This test rig covers only **external API endpoints** exposed by the admin services module.
+This test rig covers only **external API endpoints** exposed by the partner management services module.

 ---